akkartik/mu/tutorial/index.md

 ## Task 4: your first Mu statement

 Mu is a statement-oriented language.
-Read the first section of the [Mu syntax description](https://github.com/akkartik/mu/blob/main/mu.md) to learn a little bit about it.
+Read the first section of the [Mu syntax description](https://github.com/akkartik/mu/blob/main/mu.md) (until the first sub-heading, "functions and calls") to learn a little bit about it.

 Here's a skeleton of a Mu function that's missing a single statement.